-In 2023, we published our first detailed Social Impact Report, covering our activities carried out in 2022.
+In 2024, we published our second Social Impact Report, covering our activities carried out in 2023.
 Any information contained on our investor relations or other websites, including the Social Impact Report, does not form part of this annual report.

 Some of our most important environmental, social and governance (ESG) initiatives include: